verbb/formie/docs/integrations/address-providers.md

 1. Enable the **Auto-Complete** sub-field option.
 1. Select Address Finder for the **Auto-Complete Integration**.

 You can also provide [Widget Options](https://addressfinder.com.au/docs/widget_docs) in the table field.
-The `value` content must be JSON-compatible, so ensure you encase strings in `"` characters.
+The `value` content must be valid JSON, so ensure you encase strings in `"` characters.
 For example, the below might return the location (street, suburb and city) results.

 Option | Value
 --- | ---